|

 Apocrypha and Pseudepigrapha:

-Very large and well-organized collection at Northwest Nazarene
+well-organized collection at Northwest Nazarene College.

-The Lost Books of
+The Lost

-inexplicably rare in hypertext). --- Seraphim
+inexplicably rare in hypertext). ---

-Files
+Seraphim Files

-The Life
+The Life of Adam and Eve,

-and Eve, Translated and edited by G. A. Anderson and M. E.
+Translated and edited by G. A. Anderson and M. E. Stone.
+One of the most

-One of the most ambitious attempts to create a scholarly hypertext edition
+ambitious attempts to create a scholarly hypertext edition of an early Judæo-Christian

-Judæo-Christian work. --- University of
+work. --- University of Virginia

-The Apostolic Canons, early Church document, (I Century?):
+Church document, (I Century?):

 Aristakes of Lastivert, Armenian historian, (XI Century):

 Armenia's troubles in the XI Century.
-Includes information
+Includes information about the Tondraka

-about the Tondraka Movement in the Church.
+Movement in the Church. --- AHS

 Aristeas, Hellenistic courtier, (III Century BCE):

-Traditional account of the writing
+Traditional account of the writing of the Septuagint (Greek translation of the

-Septuagint (Greek translation of the Old Testament).
+Old Testament).
 Authorship disputed.

 --- NNC